 How Can We Treat It?

-Here at Dr. Lenny Clerk’s office, we can treat shifting teeth in a variety of ways including either with a new retainer or even Invisalign.
-Depending on how much shifting has occurred, will help us determine which option will be best for you and your mouth.
-If Invisalign is recommended, we will have you come into our office for a series of appointments in order to get you set up.
-Then, from there, we will get you started.
+Here at Dr. Lenny Slepchik’s office, we can treat shifting teeth in a variety of ways including either with a new retainer or even Invisalign.
+Depending on how much shifting has occurred, we will determine which option will be best for you and your mouth.
+If Invisalign is recommended, we will have you come into our office for a series of appointments.

 Having shifting teeth can make you feel like something is wrong with your entire mouth but now that you know it’s normal and that it can be treated, it’s time for you to schedule an appointment at our office.
-To learn more, contact us today and give us a call at our Quebec office: (514) 875-7971.
+To learn more, contact us today at (514) 875-7971 or email us at firstname.lastname@example.org.